StaPH-B/docker-builds/build-files/rasusa/3.0.0/README.md

     * Can be compressed via gzip
     * If 2 inputs are passed to `reads`, it is assumed they are paired-end reads.

+Note:
+Version 3.0.0 introduces a major change from versions < 3.0.0.
+* deps: Subsampling results for a fixed seed will differ from versions < 3.0.0.
+This is caused by internal algorithmic changes in the rand crate (0.8.5 -> 0.10.0) and requires a major version bump.

 ## Example Usage

 ```bash